Bla Bla Galaxy

 demands but the tone changes when I'm away from the radio receiver.

-As a secondary function of existence
+As a secondary function

 KDX Worldround Radio awaits much less definite instructions for those